pnp/pnpjs/packages/pnpjs/docs/index.md

 `npm install @pnp/pnpjs`

 Browse to _./node_modules/@pnp/pnpjs/dist_ and grab either _pnpjs.es5.umd.bundle.js_ or _pnpjs.es5.umd.bundle.min.js_ depending on your needs.
-You can then add a script tag referecing this file and you will have a global variable "$pnp".
+You can then add a script tag referencing this file and you will have a global variable "$pnp".

 For example you might paste the following into a script editor web part: